NLnetLabs/routinator/README.md

 sudo apt install routinator
 sudo routinator-init
 # Follow instructions provided
-systemctl enable --now routinator
+sudo systemctl enable --now routinator
 ```

+By default, Routinator will start the RTR server on port 3323 and the HTTP
+server on port 8323.
+These, and other values can be changed in the
-You can check the status of Routinator with `sudo systemctl status
+configuration file located in `/etc/routinator/routinator.conf`.
+You can check
+the status of Routinator with `sudo systemctl status  routinator` and view the
-routinator` and view the logs with `sudo journalctl --unit=routinator`.
+logs with `sudo journalctl --unit=routinator`.

 ## Quick Start with Docker